-- C. Clinical presentation does not fit a well-described syndrome for which rapid singlegene or targeted multi-gene panel testing is available, AND - D. The member/enrollee's personal and family histories have been evaluated by a Medical Geneticist, Genetic Counselor or an Advanced Practice Nurse in Genetics (APGN), AND - E. The member/enrollee meets at least one of the following clinical findings: - 1.
-The member/enrollee has multiple congenital abnormalities (functional and/or structural) affecting unrelated organ systems, OR - 2.
-The member/enrollee has epileptic encephalopathy, OR - 3.
+- A. The member/enrollee is an acutely-ill infant (12 months of age or younger), AND - B. Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection, isolated prematurity), AND - C. Clinical presentation does not fit a well-described syndrome for which rapid singlegene or targeted multi-gene panel testing is available, AND - D. The member/enrollee's personal and family histories have been evaluated by a Medical Geneticist, Genetic Counselor or an Advanced Practice Nurse in Genetics (APGN), AND - E. The member/enrollee meets at least one of the following clinical findings: - 1.
+The member/enrollee has unexplained epilepsy, OR - 2.
+The member/enrollee has multiple congenital abnormalities (functional and/or structural) affecting unrelated organ systems, OR - 3.
+The member/enrollee has epileptic encephalopathy, OR - 4.
 The member/enrollee has at least TWO of the following: - a) Abnormality affecting at least one organ system, OR - b) Symptoms of a complex neurological condition (e.g., dystonia, hemiplegia, spasticity, epilepsy, hypotonia, myopathy, muscular dystrophy, global developmental delay, intellectual disability), OR - c) Family history suggestive of a genetic etiology, including consanguinity, OR - d) Laboratory findings suggestive of an inborn error of metabolism, OR - e) Abnormal response to standard therapy. - II.
-Rapid genome sequencing (rGS) (81425, 81426, 0094U, 0425U, 0426U) is considered investigational for all other indications, including screening asymptomatic/healthy individuals for genetic disorders.
+Genome sequencing is a limited benefit: 81425 is limited to one per lifetime, 81426 is limited to two per lifetime. - III.
+Rapid genome sequencing (rGS) (81425, 81426) is considered investigational for all other indications, including screening asymptomatic/healthy individuals for genetic disorders.